adobe/aepsdk-core-android/docs/Services/README.md

 We can do this by setting the `loggingService` on the shared `ServiceProvider`, used by the entire SDK.

-> Services overriding should be done before the Android SDK is initiated, then the SDK can switch to use the overridden services.
+> For the Android SDK to use overridden services, Services overriding should be done before the SDK is initialized.

 ### Java